titolins/nscmr/README.md

       it really easy to create subcategories).

 ### DB
-    * read about storing payment options on db -> *postponed to another moment*
+    * read about storing payment options on db -> _postponed to another moment_
-    * read about storing passwords options on db
-    * [configure indexes].
+    * [configure indexes]
     * mongodb references
         * [manual ref vs dbref]
         * [mongo ref docs]
+    * read about user input validation:
+        * should we validate only on form or when saving to db too?\
+        * implement javascript/[html validation] on forms

 ### templates
     * rearrange flash messages in fullwidthheader.html